 Ivan Ramen Slurp Shop is located at 600 11th Ave, New York, NY 10036, United States.

 Shopping at B&H

 We do much of our shopping online, especially for gadgets.
 Sometimes, though, we want to sample an item before we plunk down our hard-earned cash.
 When it comes to cameras and photography equipment, there’s no better place than B&H – the NYC photo and electronics superstore.

 This store has it all from colorful iPhone cases to cutting edge 3D printers.
-More importantly, the store has a full selection of lenses to try and buy, including the one we bought for our new camera.
+More importantly, the store has a full selection of lenses to try and buy, including the one we bought for our DSLR camera.
 (They even place little candy bowls on the sales counters – a plus when you have to test a lens for food photography.)

 Almost anybody would be in shopping heaven at B&H. We were no exception.

 B&H is located at 420 9th Ave, New York, NY 10001, United States.

 It’s not every day that we get to eat food designed by a leader in the molecular gastronomy movement.
 Since it’s relatively easy to get last-minute reservations on holiday weekends, we celebrated our new lens by sharing small plates at Wylie Dufresne’s Alder.

 We’ll be writing about this dinner in more detail later.
 For now, here’s a tease of our meal.

 Alder was located at 157 2nd Ave, New York, NY 10003, United States.
 It is now permanently closed.